Valphai/DialogueGraphBuilder/README.md

 ## Editor

-In order to start using the tool, after installing the package, navigate to Create>Chocolate4/DialogueEditor.
+In order to start using the tool, after installing the package, navigate to Create/Chocolate4/DialogueEditor.

 Double click on the asset and the tool is ready to use.

 ## Build/Playmode

-To start using the tool in build/playmode, a scene
+To start using the tool in build/playmode, after creating and editing within the dialogue asset, create a game object in the scene and add [DialogueMaster](#dialoguemaster) component to it.
+Tick auto initialize inspector field and drag the dialogue asset into the exposed field.

+The created dialogue asset is now ready to be used through the [DialogueMaster](#dialoguemaster)!

 # Documentation